 If you’re already active in marketing, mix learning by yourself up with working with people that have done it before.

 My first marketing job came about in a company where I worked in sales after school at the tender age of 17.
-I though our ads sucked, and so I had written some new ones that I had shown to our CEO.
+I thought our ads sucked, and so I had written some new ones that I had shown to our CEO.
 Coincidentally, a week later our head of marketing quit and the CEO asked whether I wanted to become a marketing assistant, and he hired an experienced marketer to coach me as a consultant for the first couple of months.

 This, and working with a mentor later as head of marketing at Pipedrive, really accelerated my learning and my career.

 The next best thing is working with consultants and smart freelancers, and not blindly outsourcing work but working with them to learn their methods and processes.
 Building a network of fellow marketers is another great long-term strategy that successful marketers swear by.

 6. Fail at least once

 This one is hard to explain.
 I’ve made many big blunders over the years, and each time I’ve both become a better marketer and a better person.
 (After some reflecting and feeling horrible if not mildly depressed)

 Fail, have a chip on your shoulder.
 The fact that you’d like to unload that chip and have something to prove might send a very positive signal.